We don’t support this browser anymore.

 Our view

-On the cost side at least, BHP has some aces up its sleeve.
+BHP has some aces up its sleeve on the cost side of things.
 Western Australia Iron Ore, which produces the bulk of the group's iron ore, has some of the world's lowest production costs.
 The same can be said for the Escondida copper mine in Chile.
 That feeds into margins that tend to be higher than its peers.

-The Jansen project is set to deliver one of the world's largest Potash mines.
-Potash, a naturally occurring mineral fertiliser, is a little different to the group's other assets - since farmers need it regardless of the economic climate.
-BHP's aiming to get first production in 2026.
-It's a hefty investment though, and execution risk is high.
+The Jansen project is set to deliver one of the world's largest potash mines.
+Potash is a little different to the group's other assets - since farmers need it regardless of the economic climate.
+Unfortunately, first production has been pushed back to mid-2027, and cost estimates have increased.
+We are supportive of the project and the diversification it's set to bring, but remain wary that execution risk is high.

-Nickel was once a growth lever, but a global oversupply has led investment in this area to all but grind to a halt.
-BHP has written down the value of its operations and temporarily suspended production.
-This shows how quickly a market can change and the risks that miners face when they do.
-BHP hasn’t completely turned away, expecting the current dynamics to last until the end of the decade, at which point the outlook is expected to become more favourable.
+Nickel was once a growth lever, but a global oversupply means BHP has written down the value of its operations, and production has been cut back.
+This shows how quickly a market can change and the risks that miners face when it does.

-All in we think BHP’s low-cost, high-margin assets are attractive and there are several medium-term growth drivers in the mix.
-But China remains a short-term question mark and BHP's premium valuation puts it first in the firing line if economic conditions, and commodity prices, end up worse than expected.
+All in, we think BHP’s low-cost, high-margin assets are attractive and there are several medium-term growth drivers in the mix.
+But Chinese demand remains a question mark and BHP's premium valuation puts it first in the firing line if economic conditions, and commodity prices, end up worse than expected.

 Environmental, social and governance (ESG) risk